Linear voltage recovery after a breakdown in a pulsed dc system: Experimental setup

 \section{Experimental setup}

 The voltage recovery characteristics were explored using a Pulsed DC system intended for BD studies.
 The system is described in detail in Refs.~\cite{Saressalo2020EffectSurfaces,Saressalo2020ClassificationSystem,Profatilova2020BreakdownSystem}.
 It includes a power supply coupled with a Marx generator which magnifies the input DC voltage and converts it into short square voltage pulses.
 Repetition rate of \SI{2000}{\hertz} and pulse length of \SI{1}{\micro\second} are used in typical BD experiments.
 In the system, two cylindrical Cu electrodes are enclosed in a vacuum chamber, separated by a gap of $d=\SI{40}{\micro\meter}$.
 The top electrode (anode) has a contact area diameter of \SI{40}{\milli\meter} and is connected to the Marx generator via a high-voltage (HV) cable, while the bottom electrode (cathode) has a contact area diameter of \SI{60}{\milli\meter} and is grounded.
 Together, the electrodes form a parallel plate capacitor with a capacitance of around \SI{700}{\pico\farad} (including the capacitance of the HV cable).
 Voltages of up to $V=\SI{6000}{\volt}$ ($E=\SI{150}{\mega\volt/\meter}$, assuming $E=V/d$ as argued by Ref.~\cite{Korsback2020VacuumSystem}) can be used in the system.
+The vacuum pressure was around \SI{7e-8}{\milli\bar} in all of the measurements.

 Different voltage recovery scenarios were studied in three sets of measurements, all described in Table~\ref{tab:ramptable}.
 Each measurement consists of 1000 BDs produced using a constant target voltage.
 The pulsing voltage remained constant at $V_t$, throughout each measurement set, except for the voltage recovery after each BD.
+In case a BD occurred during the voltage recovery, the process was restarted from $V_0$.
 Before each measurement, a short re-conditioning was performed to ensure that the electrode surfaces are in an identical state in the beginning of each of the measurements.
-However, the electrode surface state evolved in between the measurement sets, so the results are only comparable within each measurement set, but not across the sets.
+Additionally, the second measurement set was performed in a random order to identify possible conditioning effects between the measurements.
+However, the electrode surface state evolved in between the measurement sets, so the results are only fully comparable within each measurement set, but not across the sets.